Blog

 Which card has better travel insurance?

-Both offer comparable trip cancellation ($10,000/trip) and car rental coverage.
-Chase Sapphire Preferred includes primary car rental insurance (covers you before your own policy), while Amex is secondary for most cardholders — giving Chase a meaningful edge for renters.
+Chase Sapphire Preferred offers trip cancellation coverage of up to $10,000 per traveller and $20,000 per trip, plus primary car rental insurance that covers you before your own policy (Chase).
+Amex is secondary for most cardholders — giving Chase a meaningful edge for renters.

 Key takeaways